Pay Transparency and Gender Equality: Introduction

-We begin our analysis by studying the impact of this policy on occupational and pay outcomes of male and female workers using the UK matched-employer-employee data set (the Annual Survey of Hours and Earnings, or ASHE) from 2012 to 2019.
-To identify causal effects, we adopt a difference-in-differences strategy that exploits the variation across firm size and over time in the application of the government mandate.
-To avoid capturing any potential impact of this policy on firm size, we define the treatment status based on firms' number of employees prior to the introduction of the mandate.
-To enhance comparability, we restrict the sample to firms with +/-50 employees from the 250 threshold.
+We begin our analysis by studying the impact of this policy on the gender gap in hourly pay using the Annual Survey of Hours and Earnings (ASHE), the UK matched employer-employee data set, from 2013 to 2019.
+To identify causal effects, we exploit the variation across firm size and time in the application of the transparency policy.
+To avoid capturing any potential impact of this policy on firm size, we define the treatment status based on firms’ number of employees prior to the introduction of the mandate.
+To enhance comparability between the treatment and control groups, we restrict the sample to firms with +/-50 employees from the 250-employee threshold in our main specification.